chakulatechnologies/limali/README.md

 4. Ethical Principles

-FarmSmart AI is built with responsibility in mind:
+FarmMarket AI is built with responsibility in mind:

 Uses only open, ethically sourced data